Public Records

 Section 1.1

 It is the policy of the Cuyahoga County Clerk of Courts that, as required by Ohio law, records will be organized and maintained so that they are readily available for inspection and copying in accordance with the Ohio Public Records Law.
 Record retention schedules shall also be made readily available to the public.
-This office designates La'Tia Adams, 2nd floor Justice Center, 1200 Ontario Street, Cleveland, Ohio, LAdams@cuyahogacounty.us, as the public records manager.
+This office designates Taylor Wiebusch, 2nd floor Justice Center, 1200 Ontario Street, Cleveland, Ohio, twiebusch@cuyahogacounty.us, as the public records manager.

 Section 2.
 Record Requests